 The relationship between learner engagement and performance

-Assessment scores are a useful way to measure whether or not learners are learning.
+Assessment scores are a useful way to measure whether or not learners are actually learning.
 High performance on activities, like tests, is usually evidence that employees have gained new knowledge and skills from a course.
-But how do you predict learner performance?
+But how do you predict learner performance

 This correlation points to more than just high test scores.
 When highly engaged learners have the opportunity to apply their newly acquired knowledge and skills in the workplace, they are more likely to perform better on their job.
 Improved course and job performance combine for a positive return on that training investment.

-Engaging learners on all four levels, as discussed in the previous Chapter, takes some careful planning.
+Engaging learners on all levels, as discussed in the previous chapter, takes some careful planning.
 Fortunately, the many benefits of full-scale learner engagement make this effort well worth it.

 Engaged learners are more likely to enjoy learning, thus stay committed to completing their courses.
-They are also more likely to engage with other learners and spread their newly acquired knowledge through peer-to-peer interaction.
+They are also more likely to engage with other learners and spread their newly acquired knowledge through peer-to-peer interactions and knowledge sharing.

 The importance of learner engagement and its positive impact are not limited to the training experience.
 Highly engaged learners usually become deeply engaged employees.
-They also feel appreciated, positively challenged, and better equipped to follow their personal development path successfully.
+They also feel appreciated, positively challenged, and better equipped to follow their employee development plan successfully.

 So, what happens when employees are happy, motivated, and driven toward self-development?
-They become more efficient, more productive, and less likely to take all of their sick leave days.
-By exercising direct and positive influence on the organization’s bottom line, you can obviously maximize your training’s ROI.
+They become more efficient, more productive, and more likely to bring forward creative and innovative ideas from their newly-acquired skills.
+This performance improvement positively impacts the organization’s bottom line, maximizing the return on investment (ROI) from your training.

 However, the benefits of learner engagement are not exclusive to the organization.
-Being highly engaged in training also benefits learners significantly.
+Having high training engagement also significantly benefits learners.

 The importance of learner engagement for learners